today-self-study/happy-utils/README.md

 - **Modern, dark geek UI** inspired by [tss](https://today-self-study.github.io/tss/), with monospace fonts and minimal design.
 - **Responsive & Mobile-friendly:** All tools are centered, with proper padding and spacing for any device.
-- **Tab Navigation:** Instantly switch between tools using the top tab bar.
+- **Tab Navigation:** Instantly switch between tools using the top tab bar with intuitive icons and responsive design.

 ### Included Tools